abinit/abinit/doc/tutorial/bse.md

 specifies the parameters used to calculate the kernel matrix elements and the matrix elements of the dipole operator.
-We have already encountered these variables in the [[lesson:gw1|first lesson]] of the GW tutorial so their meaning is (hopefully) familiar to you.
+We have already encountered these variables in the [first GW tutorial](gw1) of the GW tutorial so their meaning is (hopefully) familiar to you.
 A more detailed discussion of the role played by these variables in the BS code can be found in the [[theory:bse|Bether-Salpeter notes]].